 In addition, several new drugs have recently been approved by the FDA for the treatment of these diseases, and many other therapies are in active development.

-The clinic treats all forms of glomerular disease, including IgA nephropathy, lupus nephritis, focal segmental glomerulosclerosis (FSGS), membranous nephropathy, ANCA-associated vasculitis, anti-GBM disease, and minimal change disease.
+Our clinic treats all forms of glomerular disease, including IgA nephropathy, lupus nephritis, focal segmental glomerulosclerosis (FSGS), membranous nephropathy, ANCA-associated vasculitis, anti-GBM disease, and minimal change disease.

-Our multidisciplinary team includes providers from nephrology, renal pathology, rheumatology, and immunology.
+Our multidisciplinary team includes specialists from nephrology, renal pathology, rheumatology, and immunology.
 Through this clinic, providers collaborate on clinical studies of new treatments for glomerular diseases and basic research studies into the causes of glomerulonephritis.

 Educational activities include meetings for patients and their families, continuing educational forums for clinicians, scientific conferences, and scientific publications.